department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 ## Post-Task Interview - 10 minutes
 *Type into #feedback-backchannel: "Any questions you want me to ask?"*
-Disclaimer: I wanted to let you know that we're still working out some of the details for what I've shown you today, so I'm going to ask you to **not** rely on the accuracy of the information that you've seeing, in case it's not correct.

 1. How or where would you expect to find this app that you just used?
 1. What worked *well* for you?
 1. What was *unclear or didn't work well* for you?
 1. What would you like to *change or add*?
 1. Is there anything else that we haven't talked about that you think I should know?

+I want to let you know that we're still working out some of the details for what I've shown you today, so I'm going to ask you to **NOT** *rely on the accuracy of the information that you've seen*, in case it's not correct.

 ## Thank You and Closing - 1 minute